 Try to negotiate or argue in court that, if the non-parents win custody, the custody order should state when you could get the child back (example: when you finish alcohol treatment).

-Physically, sexually, or emotionally abused a child
+You physically, sexually, or emotionally abused a child

-A conviction as an adult for certain sex offenses (RCW 26.10.160)
+You have a conviction as an adult for certain sex offenses (RCW 26.10.160)

 *Unless the judge specifically orders otherwise, you still have full, equal access to the child's school and medical records.
 RCW 26.10.150.

 Will I have to pay child support if I lose this case?

 Yes, if the court has personal jurisdiction over you (if you have had enough contact with this state).
 How much you must pay depends on your income.
 If the court lacks jurisdiction to set support, the Division of Child Support (DCS) may set it.
 Read How is Child Support Set and Do You Owe Child Support.